masukomi/gpup/README.md

 has a misconfigured git repo.

 `gpup` solves that problem.
-It's a bash function (should work in zsh too) that does the right thing.
+It's an executable that does the right thing.
 Assuming you're following the standard workflow of *only doing work on topic branches*, and only ever pushing with force to those topic branches.